kizito9898/IT-Documentation/Windows/Windows-Server.md

 ---

-* Navigate to your Control panel → Search & type Control Panel → View network status & tasks → change adapter
+* Navigate to your Control panel → Search & type Control Panel → View network status & tasks → change adapter Settings → Ethernet → Properties → Disable IPv6 → Click on (TCP/IPv4) → Use the following IP address and click ok
+Use ping command to try and reach your Windows Server

+---

+* Now join the Computer to the Domain
+Click on the File Explorer → Right click on This PC → Properties → Domain or Workgroup (Win 11) → Advance Settings (Win10) → member of Domain
+administrator *username* (capitalpc\03) and password
+The Computer has been joined to the domain

+---

+* Logged in with the account (username) i created on Active Directory and now i can manage this account, reset password, disable account & apply group policies to the Computer.

+---

+*